 Examining Our Motivations

-Excitement, strategy, or a personal desire to do something significant for God will not get you to movement.
-These can lead to disillusionment.
+Excitement, strategy, or a personal desire to do something significant for God will not get you to a movement.
+These can instead lead to disillusionment.
 Discouraged, you will be tempted to give in to the enemy’s lies and quit.

 If, however, you’ve become convinced that this is God’s call on your life..that’s different.
 Based on what you see in scripture about who God is and what He wants to do, you will be able to persevere.
 The barren times, the spiritual warfare, and the stops and starts that often go with launching a movement will be overcome.